JakeSamu/netchecker/README.md

 # Install

-Call `./install.sh` to get every necessary component, you need sudo rights to do that.
+Every time you call this script it checks if you have necessary packages installed and wants to install them automatically (you need to give sudo rights for that).

+You can also use `./install.sh' to install the necessary packages.

 # Usage